CasKei/StudyVault/Term4/ISP/Notes/Chap 1 - Intro to computers, programs and Java.md

 - Output devices
 - Communication devices

-Components are interconnected by a subsystemcalled a bus.
+Components are interconnected by a subsystem  called a bus.
 The bus is built into the computer's motherboard, which is a circuit case that connects all of the parts of a computer together.
 ### 1.2.1 CPU
 Contral processing unit.